 2017: Agro-Climatic Data by County (ACDC), 1981-2015. doi:10.4231/R72F7KK2

-R Packages developed by Bowen Chen in the Gramig Lab that may be of interest to agro-environmental researchers:
+R Packages developed by Bowen Chen in the Gramig Lab at UIUC that may be of interest to agro-environmental researchers:

 Use the CropScapeR package to access the USDA's Cropland Data Layer (CDL) data for user-defined areas of interest and calculate crop rotations and land use changes over time